bjornekelund/rbnskew/README.md

 After downloading the data from RBN, the script `makenewref.bash` is executed.
 The purpose of this first step is to determine which skimmers were reliable yesterday.

-This is done by running `rbnskew` on yesterday's RBN data set using the skimmmers in the file `anchors` as reference.
-The file `anchors` contains a set of highly trusted (typically GPSDO-controlled) skimmers.
+This is done by running `rbnskew` on yesterday's RBN data set using the skimmmers in the file `ANCHORS` as reference.
+The file `ANCHORS` contains a set of highly trusted (typically GPSDO-controlled) skimmers.

 The results are then used to create an expanded list of trusted skimmers which is saved in the